Chiropractic Academy for Research Leadership (CARL) Programme

-The CARL Program (also referred to simply as ‘CARL’ hereafter) was established in 2016 to nurture and network promising research talent on the international stage.
-Providing a range of mentoring, career and research-specific training, CARL aims to not only bolster the opportunities of leading individual researchers but equally if not more importantly to also connect them and harness a critical mass for future research related to chiropractic across the world stage.
+The CARL Programme was established in 2016 to nurture and bring together promising research talent on the international stage.
+Providing a range of mentoring, career and research-specific training, CARL aims to not only bolster the opportunities of leading individual researchers but also connect them and harness a critical mass for future research related to chiropractic across the world stage.
 CARL was established and designed by an international consortium of senior researchers at the University of Alberta, Canada (Professor Greg Kawchuk), the University of Southern Denmark & the Nordic Institute of Chiropractic and Clinical Biomechanics (Professor Jan Hartvigsen), and the University of Technology Sydney, Australia (Professor Jon Adams).

-The first cohort of CARL Fellows were competitively appointed in late 2016 (for more information about CARL and the first cohort, see https://chiromt.biomedcentral.com/articles/10.1186/s12998-018-0173-3) and will soon have completed their 4 years of mentoring on the CARL program at the 2020 CARL residential to be held at the University of Technology Sydney, Sydney, Australia.
-Since the establishment of CARL in late 2016, the program has provided an extensive boost to growing the evidence base and research capacity in chiropractic – having produced over 20 publications and led to numerous successful grants and promotions to date.
+The first cohort of CARL Fellows were competitively appointed in late 2016 (for more information see https://chiromt.biomedcentral.com/articles/10.1186/s12998-018-0173-3) and completed their 4 years of mentoring on the CARL programme at the 2020 CARL residential held at the University of Technology Sydney.
+The programme has provided an extensive boost to growing the evidence base and research capacity in chiropractic – having produced over 20 published articles and led to numerous successful grants and promotions to date.

 Due to generous funding to date from a number of international partners including the European Center for Chiropractic Research Excellence, Australian Chiropractic Association, Parker University, Forward Thinking Chiropractic Alliance, the UK Chiropractic Research Council, the Nordic Institute of Chiropractic and Clinical Biomechanics and the Australian Research Centre in Complementary and Integrative Medicine, we are now excited to have an opportunity to recruit a second CARL cohort of early-career researchers dedicated to advancing chiropractic research and to being future research leaders.
 This second cohort of CARL Fellows will be appointed in 2019 and will have their first CARL residential in April 2020 at the University of Technology Sydney, Sydney, Australia.